- 2 Reusable cloth swim diapers with elastic that is tight around the legs and waist (We sell swim diapers at our front desk)

 Can parents be on the deck?

 You may sit on the deck as long as the classes going on are not interrupted.
-If you have any questions please check in with a manager or deck supervisor.
+Parents may not speak with swimmers or coaches during any lesson.
+If you have any questions please check in with the front desk, a manager or deck supervisor.

 Can parents talk to instructors about progress?